 So with this kind of reporting will not only give credit to conversions happening on the same device, but also give credit and start your marketing spends where it matters, where you’re getting more assists and where people are actually in the upper funnel, mid funnel, interacting with your campaigns.
 And that will eventually help your ROI improve, and that’s how you use cross-device attribution on your daily marketing campaigns.
 Thank you.

-In this video on Multi-Touch Attribution modeling, Prajwal highlights how various actions and advertisements assist conversions, and why now is the ideal time to move beyond last click conversions.
+on Multi-Touch Attribution modeling, Prajwal highlights how various actions and advertisements assist conversions, and why now is the ideal time to move beyond last click conversions.